Our Mission

 Bruised Reed Ministries

-Is to provide tools and services to Christians and to those seeking God that will inspire them to seek an intimate relationship with God and experience his loving kindness.
-Our desire is for all to receive the abundant and fruitful life on this earth that He longs to give to all who turn to Him and ask.
+The mission of Bruised Reed Ministries is to provide resources that both inspire and enable people to seek an intimate relationship with God.
+Our desire is for everyone to receive the abundant and fruitful life on this earth that He longs to give to all who turn to Him and ask.

 The vision of